henreth/nasavision/README.md

 #
 ## Technical Accomplishments

-* Implemented NASA API to fetch and display space related image and information
+* Implemented NASA API to fetch and display space related image and information.
 * Created dynamic image resizing functionality that updates on demand by user.
 * Utilized multiple node packages to display additional information in a user-friendly and visually appealing manner.